-- Due to natural as well as anthropogenic circumstances (e.g. CO2 emissions in transport sector due to the topography; heating of households in wintertime) there is a responsibility of the Alpine area for climate protection. - The national trends on GHG emissions show that efforts in GHG reduction are not sufficient in all Alpine countries. - The continuous extensive use of fossil fuels without taking into account externalities in the Alpine region hinders innovation in the energy sector and makes the Alpine area economically and environmentally vulnerable.
+- area for climate protection. - The national trends on GHG emissions show that efforts in GHG reduction are not sufficient in all Alpine countries. - The continuous extensive use of fossil fuels without taking into account externalities in the Alpine area hinders innovation in the energy sector and makes the Alpine area economically and environmentally vulnerable.
 There is a need for an absolute decoupling of economy from fossil fuels.

-However, adaptation in the Alpine region is especially relevant for specific effects of climate change:
+However, adaptation in the Alpine area is especially relevant because of specific effects of climate change:

-- There is a need for adaptation due to economic and ecological vulnerability of the Alps. - Adaptation to natural hazards, adaptation to changing water discharge (e.g. due to the fact that water is not going to be stored in snow and glaciers), and different production patterns for agriculture (e.g. due to changing harvest yields) are relevant.
+- There is a need for adaptation due to the economic and ecological vulnerability of the Alps. - Adaptation to natural hazards, adaptation to changing water discharge (e.g. due to the fact that water is not going to be stored in snow and glaciers), and different production patterns for agriculture (e.g. due to changing harvest yields) are required.

-The adaptation and mitigation strategies have to address primarily the main sectors contributing to GHG emissions:
+The adaptation and mitigation strategies primarily have to address the main sectors contributing to GHG emissions:

-In the Alps, the main sectors contributing to CO2 emissions derive from the fossil fuel combustion in transport, energy and heat industry, household heating, construction and tourism.
-These sectors play a key role in establishing a low carbon economy within the Alpine region.
+In the Alps, the main sectors contributing to CO2 emissions derive from the fossil fuel combustion in transport, energy and heating industry, household heating, construction and tourism.
+These sectors play a key role in establishing a low-carbon economy within the Alpine area.
 Efforts in reducing carbon emissions from the combustion of fossil fuels should not be thwarted by increased economic activities.